npc-devel/rex-player/README.md

 -nsfw: Allow access to NSFW folder

 # Nodes
-Still in early stages to out of the box expects a folder structure like this:
+Still in early stages so out of the box expects a folder structure like this:

 <pre>
 (media-root)\